datajoint/datajoint-python/README.md

 You can safely enable this setting if both of the following are true:

   * All blobs in your current DataJoint databases contain only numerical arrays.
-  * You do not need to share blob data between Python and Matlab
+  * You do not need to share blob data between Python and MATLAB.

 Otherwise, read the following explanation.